This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-The processes can be daunting for someone who isn’t a lawyer, but the results of filing an include justice for your child, recovered damages, and resolution for situations of discrimination.
+If you believe your child developed disabilities due to medical mistakes or if your child has been discriminated against, it’s important to understand the basics of the lawsuit filing process in Nebraska.
+It can be daunting, but the results could equal justice for your child.
 It’s well worth the effort, although you should not begin the filing process without a Nebraska cerebral palsy lawyer by your side.

 Why Should I File a Lawsuit for My Child with Cerebral Palsy?

 - Medical malpractice.
-If you believe that a mistake, poor choice, or neglect in care by a doctor or other medical professional contributed to or caused cerebral palsy in your child, you may have a case for medical malpractice.
+If you believe that a mistake, poor choice, or neglect in care by a doctor or other medical professional contributed to or caused your child’s cerebral palsy, you may have a case for medical malpractice.
 In filing this lawsuit, you will need to prove that someone failed to provide an adequate standard of medical care and that this harmed your child.

 - Discrimination.
 Discrimination based on disabilities illegal under federal law.
 Your child may be denied access or services in school, be limited to access to certain public places, or face discrimination as your family seeks housing.
 A complaint or lawsuit can resolve the situation.

 How to File a Medical Malpractice Lawsuit for Cerebral Palsy in Nebraska

 Medical malpractice cases are notoriously difficult for plaintiffs, even the most innocent victims, like children with cerebral palsy.
 Nebraska laws outline the process you need to follow to make your case, to seek justice for the harm caused by doctors and others, and to recover damages for your child’s care.

 Get Matched with a Leading Birth Injury Attorney in Your AreaGet Help Now